-Reports distributions and rollovers made from Invesco-sponsored retirement accounts (not issed for a transfer of assets).
+Reports distributions and rollovers made from Invesco-sponsored retirement accounts (not issued for a transfer of assets).

 |Shows retirement account distributions that must be reported on tax returns.
 If this form shows federal income tax withheld, attach Copy B to your tax return and retain Copy C for your records.||Late January||Yes|

-reports all distributions and rollovers from Invesco-sponsored Coverdell Education Savigns Accounts (ESAs).
+Reports all distributions and rollovers from Invesco-sponsored Coverdell Education Savings Accounts (ESAs).

 |Reports all distributions and rollovers from Invesco-sponsored Coverdell Education Savings Accounts (ESAs).||Late January||Yes|

-Reports distributions and taxes withheld for accounts owned by nonresident alients and foreign entities.
+Reports distributions and taxes withheld for accounts owned by nonresident aliens and foreign entities.

 |Shows nonresident alien’s or foreign entity’s US source of income subject to withholding.||Mid-March||Yes|